julia-vscode/docs/docs/src/userguide/debugging.md

 ![Debugger](../assets/debugger/14.png)

-The functionality of this option is the following:
+**The functionality of this option is the following:**

-if you select this option, breakpoints that are set in any function that is called from the current stack frame will no longer pause code execution.
+If you select this option, breakpoints that are set in any function that is called from the current stack frame will no longer pause code execution.
 In our example, if you have paused in function foo and then select this option, a breakpoint in bar would no longer pause execution.
 Breakpoints in foo would still pause the debugger.

 **Why would you ever want to use this feature?**